The Protection of Trees: A Step-by-Step Guide to Understanding the status of protected trees

 What is a protected tree?

-A protected tree has been subjected to certain laws and regulations and it is unlawful to carry out work on such a tree without having the appropriate permissions.
-There are two types of protection a tree could be protected by - preservation and protection orders that are statutory.
+A protected tree has been subjected to certain legal restrictions and it is unlawful to works on a tree without the required permissions.
+There are two kinds of protection that trees could be protected by - statutory protection and preservation orders.

 Statutory protection